Skip to main content

 Drink bottled water in Belarus

-In Belarus, it's recommended to drink bottled water, especially in rural areas where water quality may vary.
+Stick to bottled water, especially in rural areas where tap quality varies.

 MEDIUM